 I have people on my team who are night owls, early birds and everything in between.
 And so they need to adjust to working with what’s right for them.
 What does that look like?

-Our Content Marketing Manager, Chloe Deiulis, leaves work on Wednesdays at 4:30 p.m. sharp to get to her weekly spin class — I’ve had to push her out the door before while we’re wrapping up a meeting to make sure she gets in her tech-free time.
+Our Head of Content Strategy, Chloe Deiulis, leaves work on Wednesdays at 4:30 p.m. sharp to get to her weekly spin class — I’ve had to push her out the door before while we’re wrapping up a meeting to make sure she gets in her tech-free time.

-Charlie Taylor, our UK-based Growth Marketing Manager, has a longer commute into the office so she works from home two days a week.
-Often she adjusts her schedule to give herself a mid-afternoon break and logs on in the evening to hop on U.S.-based calls.
+Rachel Weeks, our Head of U.S. Growth Marketing, has a longer commute into the office so she works from home two days a week.
+Often she adjusts her schedule to make sure she's able to make time for important life events, like her son's championship baseball game.